adsk-ui/idiomatic.js/readme.md

     var i,a=[],els=q('#foo');
     for(i=0;i<els.length;i++){a.push(els[i]);}
     ```

-    Without a doubt, you've written code like this - hopefully that ends today.

     Here's the same piece of logic, but with kinder, more thoughtful naming (and a readable structure):